 An Argentine tango titan whose profound, gravelly voice gave classic songs a new, deeply resonant gravity.

-Edmundo Rivero's voice was an instrument unlike any other in tango: a deep, resonant baritone with a textured, almost smoky quality that seemed to carry the history of Buenos Aires in its grain.
-Emerging in the 1930s, he initially played guitar and sang in supporting roles, but his distinctive sound demanded the spotlight.
-He became the definitive voice for the compositions of the revolutionary Ástor Piazzolla, delivering complex, poetic lyrics with a cool, understated intensity.
-Rivero was more than a singer; he was a cultural entrepreneur, founding the legendary tango venue 'El Viejo Almacén' in 1969, a sanctuary for traditional tango during a time of change.
-His repertoire leaned into the 'tango canción,' focusing on narrative and emotion, and he recorded hundreds of songs, leaving an indelible mark as the sophisticated, brooding soul of the genre's golden age.
+Edmundo Rivero (1911–1986) possessed a deep, resonant baritone with a textured, smoky quality that carried the history of Buenos Aires.
+He emerged in the 1930s playing guitar in supporting roles, but his distinctive sound soon demanded the spotlight.
+Rivero became the definitive voice for Ástor Piazzolla's compositions, delivering complex, poetic lyrics with cool, understated intensity.
+In 1969 he founded the tango venue 'El Viejo Almacén,' a sanctuary for traditional tango during a period of change.
+His repertoire focused on the 'tango canción,' emphasizing narrative and emotion.
+He recorded hundreds of songs and secured his reputation as the sophisticated, brooding soul of the genre's golden age.

 1901–1927